G3N7/MonJobs/README.md

 ### TakeNext
 If you want to take the next job matching a given attribute query, this action will acknowledge the next available job and return its data.
-`IJobTakeNextService` and `MongoJobTakeNextService` make up the code API for seeing what jobs are next.
+`IJobTakeNextService` and `MongoJobTakeNextService` allows you to take the next item in the queue given the criteria provided in the `TakeNextOptions`.

 #### TakeNextOptions
 An object that holds the options for the take feature.